phil294/AHK_X11/README.md

 More specifically: A very basic but functional reimplementation AutoHotkey v1.0.24 (2004) for Unix-like systems with an X window system (X11), written from ground up with [Crystal](https://crystal-lang.org/)/[libxdo](https://github.com/jordansissel/xdotool)/[crystal-gobject](https://github.com/jhass/crystal-gobject)/[x11-cr](https://github.com/TamasSzekeres/x11-cr/)/[x_do.cr](https://github.com/woodruffw/x_do.cr), with the eventual goal of 80% feature parity, but most likely never full compatibility.
 Currently about 60% of work is done.
 This AHK is shipped as a single executable native binary with very low resource overhead and fast execution time.

 Note that because of the old version of the spec (at least for now), many modern AHK features are missing, especially expressions (`:=`, `% v`), classes, objects and functions, so you probably can't just port your scripts from Windows.
+More to read: [Project goals](https://github.com/phil294/AHK_X11/issues/8)

 You can use AHK_X11 to create stand-alone binaries with no dependencies, including full functionality like Hotkeys and GUIs. (just like on Windows)